Harljen/hello-world/README.md

 # hello-world
 This is a test repo
-For my maddison park class
+For my madison park class